n3rada/MSSQLand/README.md

 ====================================
 ```

 And yes, all the output tables are Markdown-friendly and can be directly copied and pasted into your notes.
+Below is an example of `/a:tables` output:

 | SchemaName | TableName | TableType  | Rows | Permissions                                                                                           |
 | ---------- | --------- | ---------- | ---- | ----------------------------------------------------------------------------------------------------- |